Arvind644/100-days-of-code/README.md

 DAy 3     25-11-2020 <br />
 Continued watching same python tutoprial and learn about dictionary, for loop, while loop, try and except.<br />
 Make a simple calculator in python

+Day 4      26-11-2020 <br />
+Finished the python tutorial.
+Learn about reading files, writing files, modules and pip, class and objects, object functions, inheritance<r />
+Now from tomorrow I will take another intermediate course from freecodecamp channel and start reading docs.